lilyw114/Hawaiian-Monk-Seals-and-West-Asian-Spindle-Whorls-An-Eccentric-Database-for-LIS-545-B-Term-Project/README.md

     - metadata_tools (.json)
     - TEXTILE TOOL DATASET.pdf
     - 03 SPOOLS.xlsx

+** Additional Files**

+    -README.md
+    -Final Report and Additional Information About this Repository_.pdf

 **Purpose of Files in Respository:**
 1) **ISO-19139 Metadata:** Metadata corresponding to the ongoing collection of live telemetry studies of Hawaiian monk seals by NOAA's Hawaiian Monk Seal Research Program.